What happened to Drones? Where is the drone market heading?

 Perhaps you discovered that several of the firms you are seeking to do business with are small startups.

-Now, you discover that many of these startups have more of a dream than real capabilities.
+Now, you discover that many startups have more of a dream than actual capabilities.

 The Drone Services Market, in reality, differs from the hype.

-What is really going on in the Drone Market?
+What is going on in the Drone Market?

-It would be nice if there were actual facts to inform our decisions.
+It would be nice if there were facts to inform our decisions.
 Right?

 Fortunately, there is, and we will give it to you.

-First, a notice about the data.
-Where it came from, and why these facts are the best available about the drone market.
+First, a note about the data: where it came from and why these facts are the best available about the drone market.

 The FAA in the United States passed a rule on December 21, 2015 (https://www.faa.gov/news/updates/?newsId=84386) requiring that all drones (weighing over 0.55lb and less than 55 pounds) be registered before they are flown.

-In 2017, a court decision overturned that rule, and registrations lapsed until the National Defense Authorization Act passed in December 2017 reinstated those rules.
+A court decision overturned that rule in 2017, and registrations lapsed until the National Defense Authorization Act passed in December 2017 reinstated those rules.

-Today, the law requires all drone flyers to adhere to particular rules about how they operate their drones in flight.
+Today, the law requires all drone flyers to follow particular rules regarding how they operate their drones in flight.

-The rules fall into three primary groupings: As a Hobbyist, as a Non-hobbyist (or professional), or as a Non-hobbyist with special exemptions.
+The rules fall into three primary groupings: Hobbyist, Non-hobbyist (or Professional), and Non-hobbyist with special exemptions.

 Hobbyists can fly under a particular rule established to support remote-controlled aircraft activities.